One of the latest developments in refractive surgery is wavefront

 because they do not fall into the parameters which the FDA

-is a major issue, rest assured that standard Lasik is still
+worth considering.
+If cost is a factor, keep in mind that standard Lasik is still

 a great procedure.